goranagojic/PyMED-DX/README.md

   - _QType 1:_ The primary questionnaire type focuses on assessing the diagnostic value of 2D medical images.
   - _QType 2:_ Additional type supports subjective evaluation of machine learning models used in clinical settings to produce 2D image outputs.
+  You can see questionnaire examples in [Questionnaire example](docs/questionnaires.md) section
 - **Image and Response Analysis**: Collect, aggregate, and analyze responses, supporting diagnostic studies and repeatability evaluation.
 - **Automated Metrics Calculation**: Calculate metrics and statistical analyses of observer agreement on response data.
 - **Randomization**: Shuffle questions in a questionnaire to mitigate the memory effect in surveys.